 The city lies within Orange County near its border with Los Angeles County and is conveniently located near to many of the area’s most iconic attractions.

 Westminster is also close to some of the area’s best beaches.
 It features a number of significant historical and cultural sites that include museums, parks, war memorials, and theaters.

-> Below are 15 things to do in and around Westminster that warrant a closer look when in the area.
+Below are 15 things to do in and around Westminster, California.

-> 1. The Museum of History of the Republic of Vietnam
+1. The Museum of History of the Republic of Vietnam

 Partially hidden behind a tiny plaza on Bosla Avenue in Westminster, the Museum of History of the Republic of Vietnam is one of the city’s most poignant attractions.

 Though it’s on the small side, the museum is definitely worth a visit for military and history aficionados.
 It’s purported to be the only one of its kind in the country because it focuses exclusively on the military history of The Republic of Vietnam.

 The museum has only been open for a few years but includes an impressive collection of historical memorabilia, photographs, and first-hand accounts of soldiers and civilians who fought and lived through the conflict.